 Several camp soaps market themselves as biodegradable, which leads people to believe that it’s okay to dump their sudsy water anywhere convenient.
 Their claim is only half true;

 Biodegradable soaps lack some of the harsher chemicals found in a regular dish or hand soap, but they are still soap.
 Some are better than others, so it pays to check the label.

 Avoid soaps with words you can’t easily pronounce, like phthalates – they’re unnatural and will persist in the environment longer.
 It would be best if you also chose an unscented camp soap, as the scented variety has the potential to attract bears and other wildlife.
-Finally, look for a soap that’s multipurpose: shampoo, hand soap, toothpaste (maybe).
-Dr. Bronner’s soap is a popular choice, and the company claims it has up to 18 uses.
+Finally, look for a multipurpose soap: shampoo, hand soap, toothpaste (maybe).
+Dr. Bronner’s soap is popular, and the company claims it has up to 18 uses.

 Maintenance and Aftercare of Your Portable Camping Sink